drug-design/course/docs/chapters/adme-case-studies.md

 ### Induction on the Enzyme Level by AhR

-Also, the enzyme induction levels of CYP1A1 and CYP1A2 are observed and expressed as luminescence change.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/induction-on-enzyme-level-by-ahr-ac6fc04d'><i class='fa fa-play' aria-hidden='true'></i></button>Also, the enzyme induction levels of CYP1A1 and CYP1A2 are observed and expressed as luminescence change.
 The measurements are performed with specific Promega substrates for CYP1A1 and CYP1A2 in combination with several AhR agonists at different concentration levels in human liver hepatocytes in HepG2 cells (Westerink and Schoonen, 2007).
 Again if we look at the lowest concentration dependent inductions (Blue), we clearly see that TCDD is the most potent inducer for both CYP1A1 and CYP1A2, followed by 3-MC.
 Indirubin, Indigo and BNF, on the other hand, became active at 10<sup>-8</sup> M.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.